Home | About Us | Testimonials | Privacy | Affiliates | FAQ Bookmark Us | Tell a Friend

-According to the Orovo advertising, this is thanks to the "10 Orovo SuperFoods" (found in the original Orovo, reviewed here), plus 31 other "natural detoxifying agents."
+According to the Orovo advertising, this is due to the “10 Orovo SuperFoods” (found in the original Orovo, reviewed here), plus 31 other “super detoxifying ingredients.”

 Detox diets and detoxing are a pretty popular fad.
 You can find diet books on Amazon, and pills on the Internet and in your local health food store.
-The claims justifying the use for detox products vary...
+These are the typical claims trotted out to justify the use of detox products…

 1. Toxins and environmental poisons are keeping you both ill and fat.